 Patients suffering from this disorder may also experience feelings of lethargy and numbness that might be accompanied by turbulent and even violent behavior that is unpredictable in nature.
 Social isolation is also common in these patients.
 Symptoms can be lasting, but for many, they will come and go in waves, which gives them their erratic appearance.
 If this sounds like you, you’ve come to the right place.

 Treating the Psychotic Disorder Drug User

 Dealing with addiction alone is hard enough, but coupling it with a mental health disorder can present an additional challenge.
 Just because your drug use brought on your disorder doesn’t mean ridding your life of drugs or alcohol will take your disorder away.
 For some, this is the case, but not always.
 Additionally, many will find themselves dealing with other diagnoses during treatment.
 The National Institute on Drug Abuse reports that having one mental health disorder makes you twice as likely to have another.

 So you know you have a problem now.
 You’re ready to accept it.
 The next step is accepting that you can’t fix this alone.
 Treatment options vary from prescribed medications to relaxation techniques and intensive psychotherapy.
-Reach out to Black Bear Lodge today and let us give you hope again.
+Reach out to Black Bear Lodge at 706-914-2327 today and let us give you hope again.